latex3/tagging-project/documentation/heading-templates/index.md

 ### 2h.
 The `tocloft` package

-The [tocloft](https://ctan.org/pkg/tocloft) package is currently incompatible with the LaTeX tagging code, and this example demonstrates that no PDF is generated and just the error log is shown.
+The [tocloft](https://ctan.org/pkg/tocloft) package is currently incompatible with the LaTeX tagging code and this example demonstrates one of the issues with it: the doc data is incomplete and not correctly tagged.

 ```latex